 Egeria’s meta-model defines the standard way for metadata to be represented and communicated, fundamentally consisting of Entities, Classifications and Relationships.

 What about the code?

-The code for OMRS is organized into three modules:
+The code for OMRS is organized into five modules:

-repository-services-apis contains the Java interfaces and event structures for the repository services.
+repository-services-apis contains the Java client interfaces, connector interfaces and event structures for the repository services.

 repository-services-implementation contains the support for the peer-to-peer metadata exchange and federation.

 repository-services-spring uses spring to create the OMRS REST services.

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.